-There is so much to consider when undertaking a renovation.
-From picking out the right contractor, down to the fun details of what tile or fixtures to choose, that we often forget this can be a very stressful time for our pets.
+There’s so much to consider when undertaking a renovation.
+From picking out the right contractor down to the fun details of what tile or fixtures to choose, we often forget this can be a stressful time for our pets.
 Animals, like their human counterparts, enjoy routine.
-And since we can’t have a sit-down, rational talk with our pets (let’s be honest, we will try anyways), here are some helpful tips to keep your pets safe and happy during a renovation.
+And since we can’t have a rational talk with our pets (let’s be honest, we’ll try anyway), here are some helpful tips to keep your pets safe and happy during a renovation.

 Find out if your contractor likes animals.

 How could anyone not love your precious Snowball as much as you?
-For our team, getting cuddles on-site is often the best part of the job, but this isn’t the case for everyone.
-It might be an awkward question, but it can go a long way in how comfortable you feel leaving for work when your contractor shows up.
-This can also impact whether you want to board or leave your pets with a friend/family member or leave them at home during your renovation.
+Getting cuddles on-site is often the best part of the job for our team, but this isn’t the case for everyone.
+Some contractors prefer to have a pet-free construction site for safety reasons or may not be as comfortable around animals.
+Asking their comfort level will give you reassurance if you leave the house for work and helps the contractor focus on their job.
+This question can also impact whether you decide to board your pet, leave them with a friend or family member, or keep them at home during your renovation.

-Escape Artists?
-During a renovation, your contractor will likely have to come in and out of the house quite often.
-If you have an escape artist on your hands, ensure they are kept in a room where they can’t even get to the front door.
+During a renovation, your contractor will likely come in and out of the house quite often to carry tools and equipment.
+Your pet could walk out the open doors if no one’s watching, so try to find ways that will help your pet stay in place.
+If you have an escape artist on your hands, ensure they’re kept in a room where they can’t get to the front or back door.

-Dog Walker or Friend.
 Having a familiar face take your pooch out for exercise can be the best thing for your pet, especially if they’re a bit stressed.
-It’s also a great way to have someone check in on your pets and reassure them that everything is okay.
-Please inform your contractor in advance so they don’t think a dog/cat-napping is in place!
+It’s also a great way to have someone check in on your pets, such as a dog walker or neighbour, and reassure them that everything is okay.
+However, please inform your contractor in advance if someone is stopping by your house so they don’t think a dog or cat-napping is taking place!

-Pay attention to behaviours.
 You know your pets better than anyone.
-If you notice any abnormal behaviours during the renovation, such as peeing in the house, pacing, excessive panting or lip licking, diarrhea; you are going to want to make some changes.
-In addition to having a check at the vet, having your pet stay elsewhere during a renovation may be the best thing for their health.
+If you notice any abnormal behaviours during the renovation, such as peeing in the house, pacing, excessive panting, lip licking, or diarrhea, you’ll want to change their routine.
+In addition to checking with the vet, having your pet stay elsewhere during a renovation may be beneficial for their health.